Our Health Care Community - NCTN

 As health care evolves and is increasingly reliant on Health Information Exchanges (HIEs), Electronic Medical Records (EMRs) and Internet-enabled research for the next great cures, enhanced broadband connectivity becomes critically essential.

 MCNC along with our collaborators, the Cabarrus Health Alliance and the N.C.
-Office of Information Technology Services, are proud to support non-profit health care organizations through the North Carolina Telehealth Network (NCTN).
+State Government Department of Information Technology, are proud to support non-profit health care organizations through the North Carolina Telehealth Network (NCTN).

 The NCTN is a dedicated network for health care organizations that uses both the NC Research and Education Network (NCREN) infrastructure and the N.C.
-Office of Information Technology Services (ITS) network infrastructure to provide optimal highly reliable, cost-efficient services.
+State Government Department of Information Technology (DIT) network infrastructure to provide optimal highly reliable, cost-efficient services.
 The NCTN provides health care institutions with the network infrastructure required to utilize a diverse set of telehealth and health care applications and serves the high-bandwidth, low latency network needs of health practitioners and researchers throughout North Carolina.

 The NCTN is designed to create a dedicated broadband network to support: